scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - `keyIdentifier`: MUST be included.
 - `authorityCertIssuer` & `authorityCertSerialNumber`: MUST NOT be included.
 Implementations MUST return an error if either is present.

-SCION implementations MAY also support the use of the `authorityCertIssuer` and `authorityCertSerialNumber` attributes.
-However, if these attributes are set and support for them is missing, implementations SHOULD error out.

 This extension MUST be marked as non-critical.
 Implementations MUST return an error if the extension is not present AND the certificate is not self-signed.